Altinzzzzz/BlogApp/README.md

 Using yarn:
 yarn install

-(This will install the necessary dependencies listed in the package.json file.)
+(This will install the necessary dependencies listed in the package.json file)

 # Next, install the specific project dependencies:

 Using npm:
-npm install autoprefixer bcryptjs cookie-parser cors express jsonwebtoken mongoose multer fs nodemon postcss-cli tailwindcss react-quill date-fns
+npm install autoprefixer bcryptjs cookie-parser cors express jsonwebtoken mongoose multer fs nodemon postcss-cli tailwindcss

+Navigate to client folder with "cd client" and install the dependencies npm i react-quill date-fns --save

 Using yarn:
 yarn add autoprefixer bcryptjs cookie-parser cors express jsonwebtoken mongoose multer fs nodemon postcss-cli tailwindcss react-quill date-fns

+Navigate to the client folder with "cd client" and install the dependencies yarn add react-quill date-fns --save

-# The connection to the database: MongoDB is done in the file api/index.js, line 25
+# The connection to the database: MongoDB is done in the api/index.js file on line 25

 # Project Setup
 After installing the dependencies, follow these steps: